 2. Development of an assignment in Semester 1 [Activity 1: Group Presentation (10%) and Activity 2: An individual assignment (40%): Total 50%]

 Semester 2: Written Exam

 The written examination provides students the opportunity to demonstrate their understanding of the various research methods and how their skills can be applied to specific research problem scenarios.
 The assessment design is intended to help students to understand the principles of marketing research and to instill confidence in using research methods in their future dissertations as well as in their subsequent career.

-In semester 2 students will submit a research proposal, of which there are 2 activity components.
+In semester 2 students will submit an assignment, of which there are 2 activity components.

-B. The second component of the final dissertation is the submission of the individual project itself.
-Students will, building upon learning undertaken during the group projects submit an individual proposal of 1500 words at the end of semester 2 in preparation for the dissertation module in stage 3.
+B. The second component of the assignment is the submission of the individual project itself.
+Students will, building upon learning undertaken during the group projects submit an individual assignment of 1500 words at the end of semester 2.

 a.
 Identification of a research question

 d.
 Identification of 5 key pieces of academic literature as background